Skip to content

 • Transparency — publication and update dates, an explicit methodology, stated limitations.

 • A consistent entity — the same name, NAP, and data in Schema.org and across the web, so Google and AI know who is behind the content.
+For us this is the starting point of a content strategy, not an add-on at the end — without a consistent entity, the rest of this list stops mattering.

 E-E-A-T and Information Gain

 E-E-A-T and Information Gain work together.
 Content that adds new value (your own data, experience) is at the same time proof of expertise and experience.
 So the cheapest path to E-E-A-T is simply to write something the top 10 of Google does not have — from the position of someone who knows the topic from practice.
+That sentence sounds simple, but in our work it's the hardest step to actually execute — it's easier to paraphrase ten existing articles than to bring something that genuinely isn't there yet.

 Summary